szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 All these tweaks can be enabled or disabled in the configuration file.

-**Component 2120:** Make War Cry inflict fear with a -2 Saving Throw penalty and rally the allies
+### Make War Cry significantly more useful (2120)

-This increases the chances of causing panic on enemies.
+This increases the chances of causing panic on enemies by forcing a save vs. Spell at -2.
 Additionally, since panic is usually not liked because it's difficult and tedious to attack running targets, it also halves their movement speed by 50%, which makes it far less inconvenient.

 The war cry also rallies the allies now, causing the following effects: